Newly launched pet health startup Gallant wants you to bank your dog’s stem cells for $990 – TechCrunch

 “I struggled with debilitating chronic back pain for more than a decade, leaving me incapable of doing activities I loved, until regenerative medicine successfully cured my condition,” said Hirschhorn, in a statement.
 “At the same time, I watched my dog Rocky suffer from arthritis so painful that she couldn’t walk.
 I knew there had to be a better way to treat and heal our pets, which sparked the beginning of Gallant.
 We are on a mission to keep our pets happier and healthier through the power of regenerative medicine.”

 Joining Hirschhorn at the company is Linda Black, an experienced serial entrepreneur at life sciences companies like Medicus Biosciences and SciStem, which both focused on developing regenerative therapies.
-Richard Jennings, the chief executive of cord blood banking company, California Cryobank, and Darryl Rawlings, the founder and chief executive of Trupanion, both sit on the company’s board of directors.
+Richard Jennings, the chief executive of cord blood banking company California Cryobank, and Darryl Rawlings, the founder and chief executive of Trupanion, both sit on the company’s board of directors.

 Hirschorn knows the pet business.
 He helped grow DogVacay to over $100 million in sales over his tenure at the company before its merger with Rover.

-It’s that experience in business that likely helped investors including Maveron, Bold Capital Partners, Bling Capital, and Science Inc. come to the table and fetch $11 million in cash for the business.
+It’s that experience in business that likely helped investors — including Maveron, Bold Capital Partners, Bling Capital and Science Inc. — come to the table and fetch $11 million in cash for the business.

 Through the investment, Gallant was able to acquire the veterinary division of Cook-Regentec, including the animal medicine division’s intellectual property, existing stem cell banking operations and their pipeline of cell therapy products derived from reproductive tissue.